viktor-decker/viktor-decker.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a sociology PhD student at University of Amsterdam, currently in my second year.
-I am interested in how education affects careers on the labor market and work in a project called "From School to Career: Towards A Career Perspective on the Labor Market Returns to Education (CAREER)" where I examine just that.
+I am a sociology PhD student at University of Amsterdam, currently in my third year.
+I am interested in how education affects careers on the labor market and work in the project "From School to Career: Towards A Career Perspective on the Labor Market Returns to Education (CAREER)" where I examine just that.
 The project is headed by [Thijs Bol](https://thijsbol.com/).
 Together with our colleagues we aim to develop a better understanding of workers’ employment trajectories in the context of changing labour markets.
+My dissertation focuses particularly on the drivers of education-based career inequality such as differences in occupational mobility and task content.
+Further I am interested in how technological change and other macro-level factors tip the scales.

 Check out our project [website](https://careerproject.eu/) to learn more and follow us on [Twitter](https://twitter.com/CAREER_erc).

-To find replication files for my publications check the [repositories](https://viktor-decker.github.io/repositories/) section.